-Third-cycle students with a specialisation in work-integrated learning are members of the research team LINA, Learning in and for the New Workplace.
+Third-cycle students with a specialisation in work-integrated learning can be members of the research team LINA, Learning in and for the New Workplace, or BUV, Child and youth studies.
 Doctoral students study either Informatics with a specialisation in WIL or Education with a specialisation in WIL.

 Informatics with a specialisation in Work-Integrated Learning